Weekend Today (Australian TV program): History

 In December 2018, it was announced that Peter Stefanovic had parted ways with the Nine Network to pursue other opportunities.
 In January 2019, Today Extra host David Campbell was appointed as Stefanvoic's replacement.
 Clint Stanaway also joined the team as a sport presenter and Tim Davies as weather presenter.

 In November 2019, the Nine Network announced that Karl Stefanovic would return to the show as co-host alongside Weekend Today co-host and 60 Minutes reporter Allison Langdon from January 2020.

 In December 2019, it was announced that Today Extra host Richard Wilkins will replace Campbell, co-hosting alongside Rebecca Maddern.
 Jayne Azzopardi will continue to present news and Lauren Phillips will present weather.

 In November 2021, it was announced that Rebecca Maddern had resigned from the Nine Network.
 Belinda Russell and Charles Croucher will replace Maddern and Jayne Azzopardi will continue to present news.
 Lauren Phillips also resigned from the show to concentrate on her radio career.
 In October 2022, Croucher was appointed as Nine News Political Editor.

 In March 2023, Belinda Russell announced she had left Weekend Today.
 Her last appearance being 26 February.
 In April 2023, Clint Stanaway and Jayne Azzopardi were appointed as co-hosts with Sophie Walsh joining the team as news presenter.

 In July 2024, Jayne Azzopardi was appointed as the news presenter on Today, replacing Brooke Boney.
 In August 2024, it was announced that Sophie Walsh would replace Azzopardi as co-host.
 Nine News reporter Lizzie Pearl will replace Walsh as news presenter.

 In February 2025, Alison Piotrowski replaced Sophie Walsh as host.
 Piotrowski filled the role for 6 weeks prior to the official announcement.
 In September 2025, Clint Stanaway announced that he would be leaving the Nine Network after 25 years at the end of the year to focus on his radio career.
-No announcement has been made on who will replace Stanaway.